Explore Barcelona

 Address: Avenida Arístides Maillol Barcelona

-Admission: Museum visit and Camp Nou Tour: EUR13 (adults), EUR10.40 (children).
-Concessions available Open from Monday to Saturday from 10am to 6.30pm (open till 8pm from 14 April to 12 October).
-Open Sundays and public holidays till 2.30pm.
-Tours not available on days of league and Champions league matches but museum still open till 1pm
+Admission: Museum visit and Camp Nou Tour: €19 (adults), €15,50 (children).
+Concessions available.
+Open from Monday to Saturday 10am-6:30pm (till 8pm from 6 April to 4 October).
+Open on Sundays and public holidays 10am-2:30pm.
+Tours not available on days of league and Champions league matches, but the museum is still open until 3pm.

-Telephone: 934 96 36 00
+Telephone: +34 934 96 36 00

-FC Barcelona, one of Europe's most loved football teams, has an informative museum with displays of photographs, documents, memorabilia and trophies, covering over a century of club history, that will satiate the fascination of even the most dedicated fan.
+FC Barcelona, one of Europe's most beloved football teams, has an informative museum with displays of photographs, documents, memorabilia and trophies, covering over a century of club history, that will satiate the fascination of even the most dedicated fan.
 Visitors also get the opportunity to explore the famous stadium on the Camp Nou Tour which takes fans to the heart of the club, the changing rooms, tunnel and Nou Camp pitch.
 With a panoramic view of the stadium from the grandstand, visitors can get a taste of the heady atmosphere of a FC Barcelona match on their home ground.
 The museum also has an official store where club jerseys, caps and accessories can be purchased.
+Be sure to check the tour schedule as game days do disrupt the timetable.
+It is actually best not to make your visit on a game day because some parts of the stadium will be restricted and you may miss out.
+Exploring the stadium allows fans to make informed decisions about which seats to book if they are attending a game.
+If you are lucky you may well see some of the FC Barcelona players in the complex.
+There are discounts for booking online via the official website listed below.<br /><br />

-Joan Miró Foundation
+Joan Miro Foundation

-Address: Parc de Montjuïc Barcelona
+Address: Parc de Montjuic Barcelona

-Telephone: 934 439 470
+Telephone: +34 934 439 470

-A celebration of the life and work of world-renowned Catalan surrealist sculptor and painter, Joan Miró, the Joan Miró Foundation in Barcelona houses the majority of the artists work including paintings, drawings, sculptures and textiles.
+A celebration of the life and work of world-renowned Catalan surrealist sculptor and painter Joan Miró, the Joan Miró Foundation in Barcelona houses the majority of the artist's works, including paintings, drawings, sculptures and textiles.
 Distinguished by his use of primary colours, simple lines and two-dimensional geometric shapes, Miro refused to be categorised into an established art movement and as a result continued to create unparalleled works of art.
 Another product of original artistic genius from Barcelona, the works of Miró at the Joan Miró Foundation allow visitors to further delve into the unrestrained creative energy of this exceptional city.
+The building housing the collection was designed by Josep Lluis Sert and is unique and odd, an appropriate shell for the works of Joan Miro.
+The museum hosts a wide variety of temporary exhibitions by other artists, aiming to promote contemporary art in general, rather than just the work of Miro, and also hosts some workshops and lectures.
+As an added bonus there are some fantastic views across the city from the museum.
+Tickets can be booked online via the official website and audio guides can be rented, which are a big help in understanding and interpreting the art.<br /><br />

-Beaches
+Barcelona Beaches

 Address: Barcelona